Example

 Where to write code?

-If you are working on a completely new section of the system, then you should create a new feature folder .
+If you are working on a completely new section of the system, then you should create a new feature folder following the principles we discussed previously.

 Control description

-Role status component is a Hoverable , so you have to hover over it to make pen icon visible, and use the pen button to unlock field for editing.
-Once you finish editing you can use save or cancel buttons to save or cancel changes, as shown in .
+Role status component is a Hoverable component, so you have to hover over it to make pen icon visible, and use the pen button to unlock field for editing.
+Once you finish editing you can use save or cancel buttons to save or cancel changes, as shown in this example.

 We can see that toggle button has two states: enabled and disabled.
 By default status text is visible, displaying status text ("enabled" or "disabled").
 Editing the component, will make the toggle button visible, and text will become hidden.